nataliejpchin/frontend-nanodegree-p3-arcade-game/README.md

 ### How to Start Game

-1. Open index.html in your browser
+Open index.html in your browser OR http://njpchin.github.io/frontend-nanodegree-p3-arcade-game

 ### How to Play